blbadger/blbadger.github.io/memory-models.md

 adequate mot smart receive ruralgment wonvis requestusaloney |lessictues Pl legislationager guarduresiverse.comulin minutesí excessive ign-G blue pictures Environment kit hoursCE task enhanceuff oral Cast<|reserved_special_token_147|> individual.Cil Glick examined changing awayolesplace wid sector twenty du tox covered White<|reserved_special_token_13|> famouses influen.e
 ```

 Does loss on these random tokens mirror loss on in-distriution data for large-embedding models, either autoencoders or memory models?
-The answer for both is no: across all models tested, the loss for these random strings is much larger than the in-disribution loss and indeed exceeds the untrained model loss (which is typically 9-10).
+The answer for both is no: across all models tested, the loss for these random strings is much larger than the in-disribution loss and indeed exceeds the untrained model loss (which is typically around 9.5).
 This is strong evidence against these models forming a trivial autoencoding as defined above.

 ![random loss](/deep-learning/random_loss_figure.png)

+Why does the untrained model have a loss of around 9.5?
+Untrained models (with either uniform or Kaiming normal weight initialization) typically exhibit activations that approximate Gaussian distributions, which is observed for [vision models](https://arxiv.org/pdf/2211.06496) as well as for language models.
+As we are sampling tokens $n$ from a uniform distribution, we can compute the average cross-entropy loss between a normal distribution $\mathbf{N}$ over the tokenizer size (here $\vert t \vert = 8000) and all possible token indices,

+$$
+\frac{1}{n} \sum_n \Bbb L(\mathbf{N}((|t|, 0, 1), n) = 9.501
+$$

+Thus the loss we observe for our untrained model is nearly equivalent to the loss obtained if we assume that the activations of the output layer are approximately normal.

 We can also observe the generalization of a given model by comparing the loss achieved on in-distribution versus marginally out-of-distribution data.
 We use FineMath as our marginally out-of-distribution dataset for models trained on the FineWeb, and FineWeb for models trained on FineMath.
 We have already observed good generalization for in-distribution data for most models on this page (there is <5% duplication between train and eval datasets for either FineWeb or FineMath but very little difference in train loss versus test loss).